How to Use Therapeutic-Grade Essential Oils Safely and Effectively

 - Improve concentration, alertness and mental clarity,

-- Help with weight management,
+- Help support your weight loss plan,

 I've also found it effective in keeping unwanted visitors — of the insect or rodent varieties — out of the house.